Tips on Networking and Informational Interviews

 - Alumni Groups.
 Look for the Atlanta alumni chapter for your alma matter.

 - Employee Resource Groups.
-These voluntary employee associations, organized around common dimensions of diversity, have been designed to offer forums where like-minded employees can feel valued, respected, and celebrated.
+These voluntary employee associations have been designed to offer forums where like-minded employees can feel valued, respected, and celebrated.

 - Meetup Groups.
 Meetup helps people with shared interests plan offline events.
 You can find groups that focus on a discipline such as data science, running groups, book clubs, social groups, and much more.